-Threat Stack offers File Integrity Monitoring (FIM) as part of the Host Intrusion Detection feature.
+App Infrastructure Protection (AIP) offers File Integrity Monitoring (FIM) as part of the Host Intrusion Detection feature.
 This enables a continuous security monitoring solution and helps you achieve:

 - Integrated near real-time monitoring of any changes to critical files or directories on all business critical systems with a very low footprint.

 - Notifications and alerts for any file modifications events and access events (such as opened, copy, move, create, viewed and modified).